Written by: Andrew Splatt – Director & Executive Practice Leader

 #8: Psychological Trauma (Post-Traumatic Stress Disorder)

-To wrap things up, let’s look at one of the more unique and often overlooked medical conditions associated with motor vehicle accidents.
+To wrap things up, let’s look at one of the more unique and often overlooked medical conditions associated with injuries from motor vehicle accidents.
 While physical damage frequently takes centre stage, psychological trauma can be equally debilitating.

 Among the most common mental health concerns following such an experience is Post-Traumatic Stress Disorder (PTSD).
 In fact, approximately 1 in 3 individuals may develop significant psychological symptoms like anxiety, depression, or PTSD within a month of a crash.